ibm-cloud-docs/activity-tracker/at_events_iam.md

 The following field includes extra information:
 * In requestData, the `client_id` field is set to **bx**.
 This value indicates a CLI request.

+#### Log in with a federated ID by using trusted profiles

+When a user [logs in with a federated ID by using trusted profiles](/docs/account?topic=account-federated_id), you get an event in the account with action `iam-identity.trustedprofile-apikey.login`.

 #### Failed log in actions
 {: #at_events_iam_analyze_login_events-3}